Almonds and Olivez

 TABLE OF CONTENTS

 Cabbage, which belongs to the Brassica genus and Brassicaceae family, is said to be one of the oldest vegetables known as well as distributed over the world (Stefan et al.,2020; Al-Shehbaz et al., 2006).
 There are several varieties of cabbage, including ‘red’ or the purple-looking one and white.
-The white cabbage is often referred to as ‘Green’ or ‘Dutch’ cabbage to differentiate it from its other popular or red variety.
+The white cabbage is often referred to as ‘Green’ or ‘Dutch’ cabbage to differentiate it from its other popular or red varieties.

 Both the red (purple) and white cabbage varieties are very nutritious and carry the same scientific name (Lee et al. 2018).
 These varieties of cabbage (red and white) are available in Jamaica.
 However, the purple or red variety carries a more expensive price tag.
 In this article, we will be discussing the health benefits of cabbage in general but with specific references in most cases to the white or ‘green’ variety.
 Let’s discuss!